Table of contents

 Deletion in Binary Search Tree can be based on the various scenarios; if the Node to be deleted is left Node, then Deletion in Binary Search Tree can be done by simply deleting it.
 If the Node to be deleted is an intermediate node, and contains only one child, then Deletion in the Binary Search Tree can be done by making the child node the root node.
 If the Deletion in Binary Search Tree is to be done for the Node containing Two children, then the leftmost Element of the right children and make the root node.
 And then delete the leftmost Node.
 In this blog, we discussed all the above-mentioned approaches in detail along with their implementation.

-Also, check out some of our Guided Paths on topics such as Data Structures and Algorithms along with some Contests and Interview Experiences only on Coding Ninjas Studio.
+Also, check out Data Structures and Algorithms along with Interview Experiences only on Code360.

 Live masterclass